TinyWAF/TinyWAF/README.md

 anomaly score is given to the request based on each evaluated rule.
 If the anomaly score is above a defined threshold, then the request is blocked.

-Rules are run against inbound requests to prevent SQL injection attacks, etc, but rules also run against oubound requests to prevent information exposure (eg. leaking server file paths)
+Rules are run against requests to prevent SQL injection attacks, etc, but rules also run against responses to prevent information exposure (eg. leaking server file paths)

 Rules are defined in YAML and stored in the TinyWAF config directory.
 TinyWAF